opnfv/functest/docs/testing/user/configguide/configguide.rst

    docker exec -it <Functest_Container_Name> bash

-4, Functest environemnt preparation and check
+4, Functest environment preparation and check

 To see the Section below `Preparing the Functest environment`_.